Home

 This will build the kernel, run all unit tests, fetch the Delta Acceptance Tests data and run the acceptance tests against it.

 In general, you will want to depend on delta-kernel-rs by adding it as a dependency to your Cargo.toml, (that is, for rust projects using cargo) for other projects please see the FFI module.
-The core kernel includes facilities for reading delta tables, but requires the consumer to implement the Engine trait in order to use the table-reading APIs.
+The core kernel includes facilities for reading and writing delta tables, and allows the consumer to implement their own Engine trait in order to build engine-specific implementations of the various Engine APIs that the kernel relies on (e.g. implement an engine-specific read_json_files() using the native engine JSON reader).
 If there is no need to implement the consumer's own Engine trait, the kernel has a feature flag to enable a default, asynchronous Engine implementation built with Arrow and Tokio.

 # fewer dependencies, requires consumer to implement Engine trait.